Groumy/Groumy.github.io/_drafts/tbh-switch.md

 # Our group

-One thing I learned in my adult life, is that to be able to understand a decision, you have to understand the context in which it was made.
-In this case, our group need and reality.

 Our group is composed of **Old timers Parents** that **Aren't RPG Geek**

 * **Old timers**, most (_6 out of 7_) of my players have over 20 years of playing RPG under their belt